budgebi/pipeable/readme.md

 This is a test.
 ```

-The example above can also be achieved with the following, since @pipeable will write whatever is returned from the decorated function to stdout.
+The example above can also be achieved with the following, since Pipeable will write whatever is returned from the decorated function to stdout.

 test.py
 ```python